UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Troubleshooting.md

 with newer versions of macOS - if your client is different, have a look for an equivalent option.

-In Mac OS X Terminal, click Settings and under International untick the box that says "Set locale environment variables on startup".
+In macOS Terminal, click Settings and under International untick the box that says "Set locale environment variables on startup".

 Per session, you can try `LANG=C ssh userid@myriad.rc.ucl.ac.uk`